nickr01/rtldavis/README.md

 This repository is a fork of [https://github.com/lheijst/rtldavis](https://github.com/lheijst/rtldavis) for use with custom receiver modules.
 It has been modified in numerous ways.

 1) Added AU frequencies
-2) Used an alternative demodulator that seems to work better in AU
+2) Used an alternative demodulator that seems to work better in noisier conditions, tested in AU
+3) Made code a little more self-documenting
+4) Removed an probably unnecessary buffer copy
+5) Removed frequency scan code.
+Unnecessary regression test burden.
+For same function is faster to use FFT 'scan' in gqrx or equivalent.

 *** THIS BUILD is demodulating reasonably robustly in AU on Intel with afc disabled.
 Not tested on Raspi ***